suhasi-d/platform/README.md

 # Platform
 This document deals with different platforms to run lab tests

+clone the repo in your desired directory `git https://github.com/suhasi-d/platform.git` if git is not installed just download the code zip at your preferred directory

 ## Docker Setup

 use the link to https://docs.docker.com/desktop/mac/install/ install docker on MAC